javakishore-veleti/DataStrategy-FocusIng-On-Caring-For-People/README_Banking_ConsumerLending.md

-# Crafting a Data Strategy that Focuses on Caring for People Across Various Industry Domains
+# Crafting a Data Strategy that Focuses on Caring for People - Banking (Consumer Lending and Merchant Banking)

 This guide explores how a people-centric data strategy can be developed and implemented across different industry domains, such as enterprise focusing on banking specifically in consumer lending and merchant banking.